sst/sst/www/docs/constructs/StaticSite.md

 });
 ```

-This configures the `.html` files to not be cached by the browser, and the `.js` and `.css` files to be cached forever.
+This configures all the `.html` files to not be cached by the, while the `.js` and `.css` files to be cached forever.

+Note that, you need to specify the `exclude: "*"` along with the `include` option.
+It allows you to pick the files you want, while excluding everything else.

 ### Replace deployed values

-Replace placeholder values in your website content with deployed values.
+Replace placeholder values in your website content with the deployed values.
+So you don't have to hard code the config from your backend.

 ```js {5-16}
 new StaticSite(this, "ReactSite", {